Thanabalan Nadarajah (footballer, born 1943)

 Thanabalan a/l Nadarajah (born in 1943) was a Malaysian former footballer.
 He is remembered for his contribution during the Merdeka Tournament in 1968.
 Malaysia won the trophy by beating Burma 3–0 in the final.
 Thanabalan scored one of the three goals.
 Thanabalan scored 20 international goals in 46 appearances for Malaysia.

+Career Overview

+As a player, he mainly played for Selangor FA in the Malaysia Cup competition.
+He together with the late Abdul Ghani Minhat, M. Chandran and Abdullah Yeop Noordin among the squad players that helped Selangor to become runners-up in the 1967 Asian Champion Club Tournament.

 He was also one of the three players who had scored four goals in a Malaysia Cup final after Lee Ah Loke(1952) and Abdul Ghani Minhat(1963) in 1968.

 On 23 September 2011, he was awarded the special award by Ex-State & Ex-National Footballers Association of Malaysia for being a top scorer in the final of the Malaysia Cup competition.

 In 2013, he was inducted in Olympic Council of Malaysia's Hall of Fame.